 - Veggie-loaded.
 Whether it is you or a family member, getting extra veggies in kinda always feels like a good thing.
 And I am all about adding veggies in a way that you ENJOY!
 And these muffins make spinach and butternut squash all kind of enjoyable while also adding some serious nutrition.

 - Family-friendly.
 Your partner, kids, second cousin twice removed and everyone in between is going to love these muffins.
 A healthy breakfast recipe you can feel good about baking up AND that you know they will happily eat.

 - Easy.
 Blend up some ingredients.
 Stir in some others.
 Pop them in the oven.
 Life is too short for fussy recipes and this muffin recipe is delicious AND simple to make.

 Want to make sure you always have spinach on hand for these chocolate protein muffins?
 Check out my tips & tricks for keeping spinach fresh all week!

 How do I cook my lentils for these muffins?

 Dry lentils are a great plant protein to keep in your pantry!
 I opt to buy and cook my lentils from dry because they are significantly cheaper that way and super simple to cook up.

 - To cook lentils for this recipe on the stove top, cover the lentils with water in a pot and bring the water to a boil.
-Reduce the heat and let the lentil simmer for about 20 minutes.
-Drain and let them cool a bit before adding to the chocolate protein muffin recipe.
+Reduce the heat and let the lentils simmer for about 20 minutes.
+Drain and let them cool a bit before adding to the Chocolate Protein Muffin recipe.

 - To cook lentils for this recipe in the Instant Pot, combine 1/3 cup dry lentils with 1 1/2 cups water.
 Cook on HIGH pressure for 9 minutes (it will take about 5-6 minutes for your IP to reach pressure).
 Quick release the pressure once cook time is up.
 Drain and let the lentils cool a bit before adding to the recipe.